BlueBrain/NeuroMorphoVis/README.md

 + Building, repair and analysis of morphological skeletons,
 + Creation of piecewise-watertight polygonal surface meshes.

-### Panels
+### Panels / Toolboxes
 NeuroMorphoVis has five panels
-+ Input / Output
++ Input / Output, for setting paths to input morphologies and the output directories.
-+ Morphology Analysis
++ Morphology Analysis, for selecting the filters that will be applied on the morphology skeleton to analyze it.
-+ Soma Reconstruction
++ Soma Toolbox, for setting the parameters for somata reconstruction.
-+ Morphology Reconstruction
++ Morphology Toolbox, for setting parameters that control the shape of the reconstructed morphology skeleton for visualization and visual analytics.
-+ Mesh Reconstruction
++ Mesh Toolbox, for setting the parameters creating meshes from the morphology skeletons.

 ![](images/neuromorphovis-panels.png "NeuroMorphoVis Panels")